Inoxoft/whitelightning-test/README.md

 A comprehensive testing framework for ONNX models (binary and multiclass classification) before production deployment.
 This tool validates model performance, robustness, and deployment readiness through extensive automated testing.

+## 🆕 Multiclass Classification Testing

+This repository includes dedicated testing infrastructure for multiclass ONNX models with advanced debugging and validation capabilities.
+See the [Multiclass Testing](#multiclass-classifier-testing) section for detailed information.

 ## Features

 ### Core Testing Capabilities